Search

 The new guidelines will determine diagnostic criteria to help doctors and their patients with better treatments, coping strategies, and options for care.

-In addition to ME/CFS, the guidelines will make reference to other post-infection onset conditions with similar or aligned symptoms, like Post-Acute Sequelae of COVID-19, also known as Long COVID, postural orthostatic tachycardia syndrome (POTS) and fibromyalgia.
+In addition to ME/CFS, the guidelines will make reference to other post-infection onset conditions with similar or aligned symptoms, like Post-Acute Sequelae of COVID-19, also known as long COVID, postural orthostatic tachycardia syndrome (POTS) and fibromyalgia.

 Quotes attributable to Minister Butler: